sanisagohar/back-end-take-home/SUBMISSION.md

 ### Correction in data

 - Removed trailing space in Latitude column to be read in CSV otherwise application will throw exception.
-- Corrected Air Chine 2 digit code as CA as CA is being used in routes.csv as Airline Id.
+- Corrected Air Chine 2 digit code to CA as CA is being used in routes.csv as Airline Id.